stevencombs/ppp.github.io/_posts/2020/2020-04-08-wyze-webcam-chromeos.md

 <div style="position:relative;padding-top:56.25%;"><p><iframe src="https://www.youtube.com/embed/ft5GLFBIPNw" frameborder="0" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p>
 </div>

 While I did share these video results on my personal blog, I thought it important to share here for listeners who may want to give this a shot themselves.
 You will notice from the video that performance is spotty at best for the microphone; however, video and speaker functionality work well.
 Knowing this, you may find a use case for these inexpensive camera's with your Pixel device.

 If you do use a Wyze Cam as a webcam, remember to select the Pixel devices built-in microphone instead of the Wyze Cams internal microphone.
 Especially on the Slate since it has some of the best microphones of any Pixel device.
 You can do this in *Settings* or selecting the input/output options button to the right of the volume controls in the *Launcher* settings.

 Let me know if you give this a try.
 I'd love to hear your feedback.
 And how can you provide that feedback?
 Look no further than the information below:

-## Use the following methods to share feedback on this episode:
+## Use the following methods to share feedback or ask questions:

 * Send an email to <steven@pixelpowerpodcast.com>
 * Leave a voice message by clicking [here](https://anchor.fm/pixelpowerpodcast/message)